Carnegie Mellon University

 • A bachelor’s degree in civil engineering or a related field

-While the courses in this certificate focus on digital twins from the civil engineering perspective, applicants with engineering degrees in closely related fields such as mechanical engineering and chemical engineering are also encouraged to apply.
-Degrees in complementary STEM or construction-related fields (such as math, physics, architecture or construction management) will also be considered as long as the appropriate math and programming skills are demonstrated in the application.
+While the courses in this certificate focus on digital twins from the civil engineering perspective, applicants with engineering degrees in closely related fields such as mechanical engineering and aerospace engineering are also encouraged to apply.
+Degrees in complementary STEM or other related fields (such as construction, architecture, manufacturing, math, or physics) will also be considered as long as the appropriate math and programming skills are demonstrated in the application.

 • Relevant work experience